Today is a lovely day to discuss the potential health benefits of alligator pepper.

 Free radicals are unstable molecules that can cause oxidative stress and inflammation in the body.

-Oxidative stress and inflammation have been linked to aging as well as to a number of long-term diseases.
+Oxidative stress and inflammation have been linked to aging as well as a number of long-term diseases.

 Alligator pepper contains several antioxidant compounds, including phenolic compounds, flavonoids, and tannins.